 Entity Data Model Wizard

-The Entity Data Model Wizard is used to generate an .edmx file.
-The Entity Data Model Wizard allows you to create a model from an existing database, or to generate an empty model.
+The Entity Data Model Wizard is used to generate an Entity Data Model (EDM).
+The Entity Data Model Wizard allows you to create a model from an existing database (this is the recommended practice for this release of the ADO.NET Entity Data Model Designer), or to generate an empty model.
+To watch a video that demonstrates how to use the wizard to generate a model from an existing database, see How Do I Get Started with the EDM Wizard.

-The Entity Data Model Wizard starts after you add an ADO.NET Entity Data Model, item template to your project.
-The Entity Data Model Wizard then launches the ADO.NET Entity Data Model Designer (Entity Designer) after it finishes generating an .edmx file.
-For more information, see How to: Create a New .edmx File.
+The Entity Data Model Wizard starts after you add an ADO.NET Entity Data Model to your project and it launches the ADO.NET Entity Data Model Designer (Entity Designer) after it finishes generating an EDM.
+For detailed information about how to add a model to your project, see the Generating the Entity Data Model Files section of How to: Create a New Entity Data Model.

 The Entity Data Model Wizard guides you through the following steps: